Reinstall Sophos Firewall OS: USB reimage

 1. Download the correct SFOS installer image

-Download the installer image from the official Sophos download page:
+The installer image is obtained from the official Sophos download page:

-- Open Sophos Firewall Installers.
+- Open the Sophos Firewall Installers.
 Alternatively, use the direct download.

 - Accept the licence terms and download the ISO image.

 Hardware appliances usually use an image with the HW prefix.
-Software and virtual appliances use different image types.
+Software and virtual appliances use other image types.
+What matters is that platform, target version and restore plan fit together.
+A wrong image is not a small cosmetic mistake; it can stop the recovery workflow.

 Installer image filename